 Your brain is a bodily organ with functions that help you survive.
 These functions include threat detection and energy conservation during difficult times.
 When your brain deploys these functions, it changes the types of thoughts you experience.

 Lacking awareness around how your mind works can make you more prone to unhelpful thinking patterns.
-Becoming aware of cognitive distortions enables you to effectively interrupt negative thought spirals before they start to impact your mood.
+Becoming aware of cognitive distortions enables you to effectively interrupt unhelpful thought spirals before they start to impact your mood.